jgroups-extras/jgroups-aws-delete-me/README.md

-# jgroups-aws
+# jgroups-aws-s3
-JGroups discovery protocol for AWS S3 with Authentication Version 4 for access to all regions.
+JGroups discovery protocol for AWS S3 with Amazon Authentication Version 4 RESTful API for access to all AWS regions.